jacobrees/The-Well-Grounded-Rubyist-Sample-Code/README.md

 This Repo is used to store sample code from the book The Well Grounded Rubyist by David A Black (author), Joseph Leo (author).

 This Repo isn't an official project but is used for study purposes.
+This repo doesn't include all code examples and exercises that are within the book.

 ## List Of Completed Chapters
   Chapter 1